jk2pr/jk2pr/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Android using Kotlin
+Android using Kotlin and Flutter
 - 🌱 I’m currently learning ...
 Kotlin Coroutine and Flow
 - 🤔 I’m looking for help with ...
 Kotlin Flow
 - 💬 Ask me about ...
 Android/Kotlin